Addiction & Recovery > Recovery Support Groups > Faith-Based Groups near

 (210) 253-5971

-During our meetings, we typically praise God in song, pray for each other, have Bible readings, listen to a Recovery-centered message, recite the "Serenity Prayer", and recount the twelve steps of AA or the eight principles of Celebrate Recovery.
-Irregardless of our uniquely individual "hurts, habits, or hang-ups," Celebrate Recovery is a safe place to seek God's help in our lives.
+During our meetings, we typically praise God in song, pray for each other, have Bible readings, listen to a Recovery-centered message, recite the "Serenity Prayer," and recount the twelve steps of AA or the eight principles of Christ Life Recovery.
+Regardless of our uniquely individual hurts, habits, or hang-ups, Christ Life Recovery is a safe place to seek God's help in our lives.

 Closed meetings are for A.A. members only, or for those who have a drinking problem and "have a desire to stop drinking."